Search for new phenomena in events with an energetic jet and missing transverse momentum in $pp$ collisions at $\sqrt{s} = 13$ TeV with the ATLAS detector: Results and interpretations

 \subsubsection{Dark-energy-inspired model}

 Exclusion limits are computed for the Horndeski dark-energy model (see Section~\ref{sec:introduction}) with $m_{\varphi}=0.1$ GeV, and considering only the terms relevant for the monojet final state, following the work described in Ref.~\cite{Aaboud:2019yqu}.
 The sensitivity remains independent of the $m_{\varphi}$ value considered for light particles up to masses of the order of 1~\GeV.
-The typical value of $A \times \epsilon$ for the selection criteria varies between 8.2$\%$ for EM0 and less than 1$\%$ for EM12.
+The typical value of $A \times \epsilon$ for the selection criteria varies between 8.2$\%$ for EM0 and less than 1$\%$ for EM12, as computed using a sample with a minimum missing transverse momentum of 150 GeV.
 Figure~\ref{fig:DE_xsec_vs_M} shows the observed and expected contours at $95\%$ CL on the $\sigma$--$M_{2}$ plane.
 Values for $M_{2}$ below \SI{1486}{GeV} are excluded, which represents a significant improvement over the limits previously obtained.
-The validity of the effective implementation of the model at the LHC energies was studied previously~\cite{Aaboud:2019yqu} by truncating the signal contributions with $\sqrt{\hat{s}} < g_{*} M_2$, where $\sqrt{\hat{s}}$ is the center-of-mass energy of the hard interaction, leading to a negligible effect on the obtained exclusion limits.
+The validity of the effective implementation of the model at the LHC energies was studied previously~\cite{Aaboud:2019yqu} by truncating the signal contributions with $\sqrt{\hat{s}} < g_{*} M_2$, where $\sqrt{\hat{s}}$ is the center-of-mass energy of the hard interaction and $g_{*}$ is a number that depends on the UV completion of the model which must satisfy $g_{*}$ $<$ 4$\pi$ in order for the couplings to be in the perturbative regime, leading to a negligible effect on the obtained exclusion limits for $g_{*} > 3.5$.